A wallet with credit cards.

 When applying for credit cards and loans, for example, lenders use this information to assess risk, see how reliable you are as a borrower and confirm your identity.

-In a similar way, car subscriptions services often carry out credit checks to make sure you can afford your monthly payments and to check your previous borrowing history.
+Similarly, car subscription services often carry out credit checks to make sure you can afford your monthly payments and to check your previous borrowing history.

 Do car subscriptions do credit checks?

-When applying to get a car on subscription most car providers carry out a ‘soft’ credit check.
-This type of check doesn’t leave a mark on your credit report and won’t affect your credit score.
+When you apply for a car subscription, providers will evaluate your application through either a soft or hard credit check.
+This process helps them determine whether to approve or decline your application.
+The evaluation considers various factors beyond just your credit score to verify your reliability as a customer.
+A soft credit check doesn’t leave a mark on your credit report and won’t affect your credit score.
 It’s often used to prove your identity and gives lenders a snapshot of your credit history.

-However, other subscription companies may run a ‘hard’ check when you apply for an all-inclusive car subscription.
+However, some subscription companies may run a ‘hard’ check when you apply for an all-inclusive car subscription.
 A hard check does leave a mark on your credit record and can reduce your credit score.
-This type of search reveals your full credit past, including payment history, open and closed accounts, CCJs (county court judgements) etc.
+This type of search reveals your full credit past, including payment history, open and closed accounts, CCJs (county court judgements) and more.

-It may be a good idea to sign up with the major credit check agencies before you attempt to get a subscription.
-You can see if there are any potential red flags which may prevent you from passing affordability checks.
+Before getting a subscription car, it may be a good idea to sign up with the major credit check agencies before you attempt to get a subscription.
+This way, you can see if there are any potential red flags which may prevent you from passing affordability checks.
 Although subscriptions aren't as stringent as other types of car finance, you can still be rejected.

 You could also try CheckMyFile for free for 30 days (then £14.99 a month), and you can cancel online anytime.
 They give you access to all the credit information held on you by Experian, Equifax and TransUnion.